Multimaterial Inkjet Printing of Mechanochromic Materials: Introduction

 Thus, to pursue the inkjet printing of gradient-property, mechanochromic materials, we employed a multimaterial printing system in which two printheads are mounted in parallel and filled with inks containing polymers with two different hardness grades.
-In this way, droplets of both inks were printed in an alternating fashion on a substrate, enabling the creation of a multilayer, continuously varying hardness gradient (Fig. \ref{fig1}b-c).
-Imbibing the polymer inks with the aforementioned mechanochromic additive yielded patterned fluorescent materials, which allowed us to investigate the mixing dynamics of the different materials at the voxel-voxel interface using fluorescence imaging and spectroscopy.
-Finally, we show that mechanical deformation of the printed materials changes their fluorescence in a quantifiable fashion, thus providing the first example of an inkjet-printed, mechanochromic multimaterial.
+Droplets of both inks were printed in an alternating fashion on a substrate, enabling the creation of a variable hardness, multilayer material (Fig. \ref{fig1}b-c).
+Imbibing the polymer inks with the aforementioned mechanochromic additive was possible without the need for additional pre-processing or chemical modification, in contrast to polymer inks formulated with mechanochromic nanoparticles \cite{ogumi_inkjet_2022} or microgels \cite{xu_multi-material_2023}.
+This yielded patterned fluorescent films, which allowed us to investigate the mixing dynamics of the different materials at the voxel-voxel interface using fluorescence imaging and spectroscopy.
+Finally, we show that mechanical deformation of the substrate-supported, gradient-hardness films changes their fluorescence in a quantifiable fashion, constituting an important step towards the realization of inkjet-printed, mechanochromic multimaterials.